thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 * Different measurements generated within a `batching window` must be batched together.
 * Batching should not be just a static periodic batching at regular intervals but instead must be dynamic in such a way that the batching is started on the receipt of the first message in a logical batch and (ideally) ends on the receipt of the last message from that logical batch.
 * The `batching window` helps in limiting the number of messages that get batched up together.
 * The `batching timeout` prevents the batcher from waiting forever to receive the last message in a batch after the batch has started on the receipt of the first message.
+* The `max message deadline` limits the unbounded growth of batches to accommodate messages from the future.
 * While a batch is being built, if a measurement that's already present in the current batch arrives with a different timestamp(meaning it's a different measurement of the same type), a new batch must be started and this new measurement must be added to that batch.

 ## Assumptions